Differentially Private Low-dimensional Synthetic Data from High-dimensional Datasets: Synthetic data subroutines

 where the expectation is conditioned on $R$. \end{proposition} \begin{proof} The proposition is a direct corollary to the result in \cite{he2023algorithmically}.
 The size of the scaled integer lattice $\delta \Z$ in the unit $d$-dimensional ball of radius $R$ is bounded by $(\frac{C}{\d R})^d$ for an absolute constant $C>0$ (see, for example, \cite[Claim 2.9]{feige2005spectral} and \cite[Proposition 3.7]{boedihardjo2022covariance}).
 Then, the number of subregions in Algorithm \ref{alg: psmm} is bounded by

 By \cite[Theorem 3.6]{he2023algorithmically}, we have

 Taking $\d = \frac{CR}{\sqrt{d'}}(\e n)^{-\frac{1}{d'}}$ concludes the proof. \end{proof}

 \begin{remark}[PMM vs PSMM for $d'\geq 2$] For general $d'\geq 2$, PMM can still be applied, and the accuracy bound becomes $\E W_1(\mu_{\widehat \bX},\mu_{\bX'})\leq CR (\e n)^{-1/d'} $.
-Compared to \eqref{eq:main_accuracy}, as $\E_{\lambda} R =\Theta(\sqrt{d})$, this accuracy bound is weaker by a factor of $ \sqrt{d'}$.
+Compared to ~\eqref{eq:prop5}, a the accuracy bound from PMM is weaker by a factor of $ \sqrt{d'}$.
 However, as shown in \cite{he2023algorithmically}, PMM has a running time linear in $n$ and $d$, which is more computationally efficient than PSMM given in Algorithm \ref{alg: psmm} with running time polynomial in $n,d$. \end{remark}